EbTech/rust-algorithms/README.md

 In addition, the Rust language has outstanding pedagogical attributes.
 Its compiler acts as a teacher, enforcing strict discipline while pointing to clearer ways to structure one's logic.

-## For Competition Programmers
+## For Programming Contests

-The original intent of this project was to build a reference for use in programming competitions such as [Codeforces](http://codeforces.com) and the [Google Code Jam](https://code.google.com/codejam).
+The original intent of this project was to build a reference for use in programming contests such as [Codeforces](http://codeforces.com) and the [Google Code Jam](https://code.google.com/codejam).
 As a result, it contains algorithms that are frequently useful to have in one's toolkit, with an emphasis on making the code concise and easy to modify under time pressure.

-Most competitive programmers use C/C++ because it allows for fast coding as well as fast execution.
-However, these languages are notoriously unsafe, wasting a considerable share of the contestant's time and attention on accident prevention and debugging.
-Java is the next most popular choice, offering a bit of safety at some expense to coding and execution speed.
-To my delight, I found that Rust provides a lot more safety than Java without the visual clutter, and it's *fast*.
+Most competition programmers use C++ for its fast execution time.
+However, it's notoriously unsafe, wasting a considerable share of the contestant's time and attention on accident prevention and debugging.
+Java is the next most popular choice, offering a little safety at some expense to coding and execution speed.
+To my delight, I found that Rust provides even more safety without the visual clutter, and it's *fast*.
 A proficient Rust programmer stands to gain a competitive advantage as well as a more pleasant experience!

 ## Programming Language Advocacy

-My other goal is to appeal to developers who feel, as I once did, trapped between the lesser of headaches (e.g., C++ and Java), to raise awareness that *it doesn't have to be this way*.
-Rather than trying to persuade you with words, this repository aims to show by example and ease the learning curve a bit.
-See [Jim Blandy's *Why Rust?*](http://www.oreilly.com/programming/free/files/why-rust.pdf) for a brief introduction, or just [dive in](https://www.rust-lang.org)!
+My other goal is to appeal to developers who feel, as I once did, trapped between the lesser of headaches among old mainstream languages (e.g., C++/Java), to raise awareness that *it doesn't have to be this way*.
+Rather than trying to persuade you with words, this repository aims to show by example and ease the learning curve.
+See [Jim Blandy's *Why Rust?*](http://www.oreilly.com/programming/free/files/why-rust.pdf) for a brief introduction, or just [dive in!](https://doc.rust-lang.org/book/second-edition/)

 ## Contents